harism/android-pagecurl/README.md

 to origin and then rotated so that curl opens to right (1,0).
 This transformation makes it a bit easier to calculate rotating vertices as all vertices which have x -coordinate at least 0 are not affected.
-Vertices which have x -coordinate between (-PI*radius, 0) are within curl, and if x -coordinate is less than -PI*radius they are completely rotated.
+Vertices which have x -coordinate between (-PI*radius, 0) are within 'curl', and if x -coordinate is less than -PI*radius they are completely rotated.
-And scan line algorithm for splitting lines within curled area is more simple as scan lines are always vertical.
+And scan line algorithm for splitting lines within rotating area is more simple as scan lines are always vertical.
 Not to forget rotating happens around y -axis (0, radius) as cylinder center is positioned at x=0.
 And after we translate these vertices back to original position we have a curl which direction heads to direction vector and it's center